-Ho, Ho.
+Ho, ho.
 Although some experts do profess themselves baffled by the acre part of this word, we know where it comes from — the Middle Dutch wijsseggher, a soothsayer, a wise sayer.
 The first part is from the same source as our wit.
 The Oxford English Dictionary says that the original Dutch pronunciation of the word was /ˈwaɪsˌzɛɡər/ (roughly WAIS-zegger).

-The word first appeared in English in a scurrilous ballad of 1595 that had the catchy title A Quest of Enquirie, by women to know, Whether the Tripe-Wife were trimmed by Doll.
+It first appeared in English in a scurrilous ballad of 1595 that had the catchy title A Quest of Enquirie, by women to know, Whether the Tripe-Wife were trimmed by Doll.
 A tripe-wife was a tripe dresser, in this case a well-to-do London widow who sold her wares from a stall; the trimming referred to the cheating of her by one Doll Phillips, who pretended to be a fortune teller who could tell her which of her suitors she was to marry.
 The story was based on real events, though embroidered.
 We know that the Dutch pronunciation had already changed, since in the ballad it’s given as wise-aker.

 The shift from Dutch to English is a good example of a common form of folk etymology, in which an odd or foreign word is changed until it looks familiar, even if its parts make no real sense.